 Open Source / Open Science

-Having launched an Open Source Programme Office and published an Open Science Charter, we are now introducing a new category for 2023, the Director’s Prize for Open Source / Open Science.
+Having launched an Open Source Programme Office and published an Open Science Charter, Lero introduced a new category in 2023, the Director’s Prize for Open Source / Open Science.
 This prize will be awarded to a recipient who has shown outstanding dedication to the principles and practices of Open Science and Open Source in their work.